-A hyphema (anterior chamber hemorrhage) is bleeding into the front chamber (the fluid-filled space between the clear cornea and the colored iris—see Biology of the Eyes: Structure and Function of the Eyes) of the eye.
+A hyphema (anterior chamber hemorrhage) is bleeding into the front chamber (the fluid-filled space between the clear cornea and the colored iris—see see An Inside Look at the Eye) of the eye.
 Additional bleeding may occur up to several days after the injury.
 A hyphema may result in permanent, partial, or complete loss of vision.
 Vision loss may be caused by increased pressure within the eye (glaucoma), by blood staining the cornea, or both.

 People with hyphema often have blurred vision and pain when exposed to bright light.
 If the hyphema is large enough, a layer of blood is visible behind the lower part of the cornea when the person is upright.
 However, the layer may be so small that it can be seen only with magnification.